 Appropriations are generally available for expenditure or encumbrance either in the year appropriated or for a period of three years if the legislation does not specify a period of availability.
 At the end of the availability period, the encumbering authority for the unencumbered balance lapses.
 Some appropriations continue indefinitely while others are available until fully spent.
 Generally, encumbrances must be liquidated within two years from the end of the period when the appropriation is available.
 If the encumbrances are not liquidated within this additional two-year period, the spending authority for these encumbrances lapses.

-Legislative appropriations are based on when commitments for goods and services are incurred.
+Individual appropriations are charged as expenditures when commitments for goods and services are incurred.
 However, for financial reporting purposes, the State reports expenditures based on the year goods and services are received.
-The Combined Statement of Revenues, Expenditures, and Changes in Fund Balances Non-GAAP Budgetary Basis - Budget and Actual includes all the current year expenditures for governmental cost funds and their related appropriations that are legislatively authorized annually, continually, or by project.
+The Combined Statement of Revenues, Expenditures, and Changes in Fund Balances, Non-GAAP Budgetary Basis - Budget and Actual includes all the current year expenditures for governmental cost funds and their related appropriations that are legislatively authorized annually, continually, or by project.
+On a budgetary basis, adjustments for encumbrances are budgeted under other general government, while the encumbrances relate to all programs' expenditures.
+Negative budget and expenditure amounts for other general government can result when current encumbrances are significantly higher than prior year encumbrances.

-B. Legal Compliance State agencies are responsible for exercising basic budgetary control and ensuring that appropriations are not overspent.
+B. Legal Compliance

+State agencies are responsible for exercising basic budgetary control and ensuring that appropriations are not overspent.
 The State Controller's Office is responsible for overall appropriation control and does not allow expenditures in excess of authorized appropriations.

 Financial activities are mainly controlled at the appropriation level but can vary depending on the presentation and wording contained in the Budget Act.
 Certain items that are established at the category, program, component, or element levels can be adjusted by the Department of Finance.
-While the financial activities are controlled at various levels, the legal level of budgetary control has been established in the Budget Act at the appropriation level for the annual operating budget.
+For example, an appropriation for support may have detail accounts for personal services, operating expenses and equipment, and reimbursements.
+The Department of Finance can authorize adjustments between the detail accounts, but can not increase the amount of the overall support appropriation.
+While the financial activities are controlled at various levels, the legal level of budgetary control, or the extent to which management may amend the budget without seeking approval of the governing body, has been established in the Budget Act at the appropriation level for the annual operating budget.